disk91/stm32-it-sdk/Doc/nvm.md

 ### Error Log

 The Error Log allows to store error code persistantly and access them later to debug you firmware.

+### SIGFOX NVM AREA

+Used by sigfox lib to store internal information like sequence number Only activated when sigfox is enable

 ### Configuration